Fair Share Amendment

 What is the Fair Share Amendment?
 What does it do?

-The Fair Share Amendment is a change to the Massachusetts state constitution that would generate about $2 billion in yearly support for transportation and public education.
-The revenue would come from an additional tax on households with very high incomes—that’s why it’s also known as a “millionaire’s tax.”
+The Fair Share Amendment is a change to the Massachusetts state constitution, passed by voters in 2022, that will generate about $2 billion in yearly support for transportation and public education.
+The revenue comes from an additional tax on households with very high incomes—that’s why it’s also known as a “millionaire’s tax.”

 - Improvements to our schools, colleges, universities, early education, vocational training, and adult education